2:10 pm – 3:10 pm | Presentation | Room: Banda Sea 1 & 2

 - Engaging more conservative stakeholders

-After 10 years in business consulting and a prior 10 years in software engineering and research, Filip Hendrickx founded altershape to help established organisations become corporate start-ups.
-Filip helps altershape's customers to define and establish their long-term vision, through short term improvements and innovations.
-To do this, he follows a structured yet pragmatic approach, by bridging Business Analysis with lean start-up and innovation techniques.
-Filip is also an active member of the IIBA Brussels chapter.
+After about 10 years in business consulting and a prior 10 years in software engineering and research, Filip Hendrickx founded altershape to help established organisations become corporate startups.
+To do this, he follows a structured yet pragmatic approach, by bridging BA with lean startup and innovation techniques.

 Filip's 2017 Presentations: